Sadda Adda: Plot

-The film depicts how six bachelors live together, despite their completely different backdrops and personalities like bihari Safal Yadav Manpaur (Madhubani).
+The film depicts how 5 bachelors live together, despite their completely different backdrops and personalities like bihari Safal Yadav Manpaur (Madhubani).
 Their home, which they call "Sadda Adda", is an absolute mess of beer bottles, dirty clothes, and mattresses, yet together, they carry out the tasks of cooking, cleaning and paying the rent, while sharing laughter and tears, and always standing up for each other like a family.
-"Sadda Adda" starts as a midway room to assist them while they work towards their dreams, but turns out to become their true home.
-Movie starts from a morning scene where all friends starts their day with arguments, Movie goes on with the struggle they face individually and fight for their dreams.
-Safal kill himself after failing in PCS exams, however the lesson to learn for youguesers staying away from family and chasing their dreams is to keep fidhting.
-In the end Sameer becomes an executive in MNC while Irfan started own Architectural firm.
-It is indicated that Jogi continues his job and travels abroad, Rajat reunited with others coming back from USA with wife.
+"Sadda Adda" starts as a temporary room to assist them while they work towards their dreams, but turns out to become their true home.
+The movie starts one morning where all the friends are starting their day with arguments.
+It goes on to show the struggles they face individually, and how they fight for their dreams.
+Safal kill himself after failing his PCS exams.
+In the end Sameer becomes an executive in an MNC, while Irfan starts his own Architectural firm.
+It is indicated that Jogi continues his job and travels abroad.
+Rajat reunites with others coming back from USA with wife.